TeamEvie/Proxi/README.md

 # Proxi
-Client Proxy that allows custom web socket server support.
+A Proxy for the Discord REST API with rate limit buckets and [custom Gateway](https://github.com/TeamEvie/ClientPack) support.